Data-Science-Community-SRM/Optical-Character-Recognition/README.md

 - [ ]  PROJECT DESCRIPTION
 - [ ]  UNSTRUCTURED TEXT DETECTION AND RECOGNITION IN IMAGES
 - [ ]  STRUCTURED TEXT DETECTION AND RECOGNITION IN IMAGES
+- [ ]  DOWNLOADING THE TEXT FILE IN NOTEPAD

 <br>